remix-run/react-router/docs/start/data-loading.md

 ## Using Both Loaders

-You can use both `loader` and `clientLoader` in the same route module.
-The `loader` will be used on the server for initial SSR (or pre-rendering) and the `clientLoader` will be used on subsequent client side navigations.
+`loader` and `clientLoader` can be used together.
+The `loader` will be used on the server for initial SSR (or pre-rendering) and the `clientLoader` will be used on subsequent clientside navigations.

 ```tsx filename=app/product.tsx
 // route("products/:pid", "./product.tsx");